AlbertoRodriguezSanz/SPI-Full-Duplex-Test/spi-test-master-main/README.md

 ### SPI Master Device

-This device's firmware is programmed through the Microchip Code Configurator, which generates all of the required functions for initialization and operation.
+This device's firmware is programmed through the Microchip Code Configurator (MCC), which generates all of the required functions for initialization and operation.
+Within the firmware there are two tests for which 4 bytes are exchanged uninterrupted:
+- SPI_Master_test: The function ExchangeData is modified to send an extra byte in between the other bytes, which allow sending the desired bytes whithout breaks.
+- SPI_Master_test_2: Four bytes are transfered taking into account the system's clock frequency to time the transfers.

 ## Device configuration